mgorkani/RottenTomatoesMovieDemo/README.md

 * All images fade in (optional)
 * For the large poster, load the low-res image first, switch to high-res when complete (optional)
 * Customize the navigation bar. (optional)
+* The app was only tested on iphone 4 and iphone 5.
+The table sizing is not looking correct on iphone 6.
+Need to use auto layout

 ## Installation
 The pods directory was also checked in so theoretically should just need to load RottenMovieController.xcworkspace